James Patton Anderson

-James Patton Anderson (February 16, 1822 – September 20, 1872) was an American slave owner, physician, lawyer, and politician, most notably serving as a United States Congressman from the Washington Territory, a Mississippi state legislator, and a delegate at the Florida state secession convention to withdraw from the United States.
+James Patton Anderson (February 16, 1822 – September 20, 1872) was an American slave owner, medical doctor, lawyer, and politician, most notably serving as a United States Congressman from the Washington Territory, a Mississippi state legislator, and a delegate at the Florida state secession convention to withdraw from the United States.
 He also served in the American Civil War as a general in the Confederate States Army, serving in the Army of Tennessee.

 Early life and career

 James Patton Anderson was born near Winchester in Franklin County, Tennessee.
 He was the son of Col. William P. Anderson and his second wife, Margaret L. (Adair) Anderson.
 As a young boy, he moved with his family to Kentucky in 1831, where he lived for most of his childhood, and then to Mississippi in 1838.
 He attended the medical school of Jefferson College in Canonsburg, Pennsylvania in 1840, before a family financial crisis forced him to withdraw a short time before graduation in 1842.
 Soon after his return home, Anderson began practicing medicine.

 He studied law at Montrose Law School in Frankfort, Kentucky, and was admitted to the bar in 1843, establishing a practice in Hernando in DeSoto County, Mississippi.
 He also entered the state's militia forces with the rank of captain in 1846.
 He later served in the Mexican–American War, commanding the 2nd Battalion, Mississippi Rifles with the rank of lieutenant colonel as of February 22, 1848.
 That July he was mustered out of the volunteer service.
 J. Patton Anderson lived, likely as a boarder, in the household of Nathan Bedford Forrest in De Soto County, Mississippi at the time of the 1850 U.S. census.
 Anderson had organized the company in which Bedford's brother John N. Forrest had served during the Mexican War.

 Anderson later entered politics, serving in the Mississippi House of Representatives and befriending Jefferson Davis, a fellow former Mississippi volunteer officer in the U.S. Army.
 He also found work as a gold prospector.
 When Davis became Secretary of War under President Franklin Pierce, he appointed Anderson as U.S. Marshal for the Washington Territory.
 Anderson relocated there to Olympia and served as marshal for several years before being selected to represent the territory in the 34th Congress as a Democrat.

 After his two-year term, concerned that the Union was collapsing, he moved back to the South to the state of Florida.
 His aunt Ellen Adair White Beatty, who owned the "Casa Bianca" plantation outside Monticello in Jefferson County, Florida, invited him and his family to live at the plantation and manage it for her.
-He was an active participant in the Florida state secession convention.
+He was an active participant in the Florida Secession Convention.